mstniy/safepm/Readme.md

 ### Utils
 Currently, there is only one utility program: `pool_overhead`.
 It gets built together with the tests.
 Set the environment variable `POOL_SIZE` and run it to get an estimate of the user-available area (excluding e.g. the PMDK metadata and the SafePM persistent shadow memory).
 ### Tests
+This folder contains various unit tests for SafePM.
 The tests make sure SafePM provides ASan-level protection even for memory violations that happen within the PMDK-controlled persistent heap.
 To run the tests, use:
 ```
 ./test.sh
 ```